 When we say Rajasthan, what are you reminded of?
 The beautiful palaces, the majestic camel rides?
 Heroic legends and romantic stories?
 Vibrant culture and fascinating heritage?
 Or is it simply all that's mentioned above?
 Yes, the Land of Kings for you is all this and more.

-Rajasthan, an incredibly beautiful state found present in the northwest of India is one timeless wonder, that no travel connoisseur should ever miss paying a visit to.
-All of antiquated architectural marvels standing tall as examples of Rajasthan royals' richness, it is that place on planet which has something in offer on its platter to all the tourim buffs.
+Rajasthan, an incredibly beautiful state found in Northwest India is one timeless wonder, that no travel connoisseur should ever miss paying a visit to.
+All the antiquated architectural marvels standing tall as examples of Rajasthan royals' richness, it is that place on planet which has something to offer on its platter to all the tourism buffs.
 Come, let us sojourn through this lovely state and learn of all things in detail . . .

 The Historic State's Topography

-Situated towards the country's northwest, Rajasthan is the largest state by area in the Republic of India.
-The state covers about 10.4% of India and covers an area of 342,269 square kilometers.
-While the Pink City Jaipur happens to be its capital, Mount Abu in the Aravali Range happens to be the only hill station of Rajasthan.
-The northwest part of Rajasthan is quite dry and sandy and most of it is covered by the Thar Desert.
+Situated towards the country's north-west, Rajasthan is the largest state by area in the Republic of India.
+The state covers about 10.4% of India and covers an area of 342,269 square kilometres.
+While the Pink City, Jaipur, happens to be its capital, Mount Abu in the Aravalli Range happens to be the only hill station of Rajasthan.
+The north-west part of Rajasthan is quite dry and sandy and most of it is covered by the Thar Desert.